Aayush259/To-do-list/README.md

 # To-Do List Application

 ## Overview
 This is a simple yet powerful To-Do List application built with HTML, CSS, and JavaScript.
 It allows users to add tasks with due dates, mark tasks as completed, and delete tasks.
 It also features a theme toggle for light and dark modes.
+This app uses local storage to store the user's added task and theme preferences.

 ## Features
 - Add tasks with a due date